unicode-org/icu4x/tutorials/data_provider.md

     provider: P,
 }

-/// Key for the cache: DataKey and DataLocale.
-The DataLocale is in a Cow
+/// Key for the cache: DataKey and LanguageIdentifier.
+The LanguageIdentifier is in a Cow
 /// so that it can be borrowed during lookup.
 #[derive(Debug, PartialEq, Eq, Hash)]
-struct CacheKey<'a>(DataKey, Cow<'a, DataLocale>);
+struct CacheKey<'a>(DataKey, Cow<'a, LanguageIdentifier>);

 /// Wrapper over a fully owned CacheKey, required for key borrowing.
 #[derive(Debug, PartialEq, Eq, Hash)]
 struct CacheKeyWrap(CacheKey<'static>);

-// This impl enables a borrowed DataLocale to be used during cache retrieval. impl<'a> Borrow<CacheKey<'a>> for lru::KeyRef<CacheKeyWrap> {
+// This impl enables a borrowed LanguageIdentifier to be used during cache retrieval. impl<'a> Borrow<CacheKey<'a>> for lru::KeyRef<CacheKeyWrap> {
     fn borrow(&self) -> &CacheKey<'a> {
         &Borrow::<CacheKeyWrap>::borrow(self).0